bmaunde/guidelines/erp-magento-integration-guide.md

  - the push mechanisms for the data expected from backend systems
  - the persistence/handling mechanisms for data pushed from Magento

-## Data and Actions
+## Data and Actions Reference
 The following is a listing of all the data expected to and from backend systems.
-The objects and actions information helps in the composition of the metadata that is included in the request body.

 ### Outbound Data
 This section covers data that is to be replicated from backend systems to Magento

 #### Customers
-This relates to the customer who will
+This relates to the customer who will buy the products and services in Magento.

 ##### Object Names
 For B2C scenarios, the expected object is:
 -  **CONSUMER** for all the customers who will be buying on the e-commerce site'